kai-niemi/data-loader/README.md

 table relations, where aggregation needs to be done in-memory (see [Each](#each)).

-The tool comes with a command-line interface, an interactive shell and can also operate in HTTP proxy mode to support CockroachDB `IMPORT INTO` commands consuming the generated files.
+The tool comes with a command-line interface, an interactive shell and can also operate in HTTP mode to support CockroachDB `IMPORT INTO` and `COPY FROM` commands to consume the generated CSV files.

 Main use cases:

-- Generate CSV files for the purpose of functional / load testing
+- Generate large CSV files for the purpose of functional / load testing
-- Support `IMPORT INTO` command via HTTP endpoint
+- Support `IMPORT INTO` and `COPY FROM` commands via HTTP endpoint
 - Merge-sort large CSV files

 # Getting Started